Social media has a tough climb to regain users’ trust, and that has a direct impact on how brands can use these platforms to get their messages out.

 And worst of all is the feeling that you just can’t trust what you read anymore.
 The whole reason the term “fake news” resonates is that there are a large number of fake accounts spreading fake news.
 In the last few months, Twitter announced plans to create a “Transparency Center” and suspended thousands of accounts it suspected of being bots.
 Google changed is algorithm to bolster higher-quality, authoritative pages and give less weight to pages with low-quality content.
 Users can now report misleading, inaccurate and offensive suggestions in Google’s autocomplete function.

-Putting Users’ Interests First
+Social Media Platforms should Put Users’ Interests First

 In short, social media has a huge trust problem, and that’s an even bigger problem for brands.
 Over the past decade, brands have flocked to social media as a place to capture and track the largest swaths of customers.
 There is nowhere else where brands can identify and engage directly with audiences.

 Trouble is, big social media companies serve many masters.
 Sure, they give lip service to users.
 But they make money off of advertisers, and those advertisers like the platforms to play fast and loose with user data.
 Social media needs to get its priorities straight or people will vote with their feet.
 As more users leave, the value for brands decreases.